 Configure Apache or nginx?
 Please check out the Reverse Proxy Setup

-You can use node package called 'forever' to keep verdaccio running all the time.
+You can use a Node package called 'forever' to keep Verdaccio running all the time.

 $ sudo npm install -g forever